 SECTION NINE.
-I temporarily suspend the regulatory provisions of Iowa Code §§ 321.463 (6) (a) and (b) for certain loads transported on all highways within Iowa, excluding the interstate system, for commercial vehicle drivers hauling loads related to the response to this disaster during its duration, when such loads:
+I continue to temporarily suspend the regulatory provisions of Iowa Code §§ 321.463 (6) (a) and (b) for certain loads transported on all highways within Iowa, excluding the interstate system, for commercial vehicle drivers hauling loads related to the response to this disaster during its duration, when such loads:

-- A. Do not exceed a maximum of 90,000 pounds gross weight, - B. Do not exceed by more than twelve and one-half percent (12.5%) the maximum axle weight limit determined under the non-primary highway maximum gross weight table in Iowa Code § 321.463 (6) (b), - C. Do not exceed the legal maximum axle weight limit of 20,000 pounds, and - D. Comply with posted weight limits on roads and bridges.
+A. Do not exceed a maximum of 90,000 pounds gross weight,

+- B. Do not exceed by more than twelve and one-half percent (12.5%) the maximum axle weight limit determined under the non-primary highway maximum gross weight table in Iowa Code § 321.463 (6) (b), - C. Do not exceed the legal maximum axle weight limit of 20,000 pounds, and - D. Comply with posted weight limits on roads and bridges.

 SECTION TEN.
-I temporarily suspend the regulatory provisions of 11 Iowa Admin.
+I continue to temporarily suspend the regulatory provisions of 11 Iowa Admin.
 Code § 53.11 (3) prohibiting pay to those State of Iowa employees for hours worked in excess of 40 hours per workweek while present in the State's Emergency Operations Center or otherwise engaged in assigned disaster response missions or other activities.
 This suspension shall be retroactive to the initial activation of the State's Emergency Operations Center.

 SECTION ELEVEN.
-I temporarily suspend the regulatory provisions of Iowa Code Chapter 8A, 11 Iowa Admin.
+I continue to temporarily suspend the regulatory provisions of Iowa Code Chapter 8A, 11 Iowa Admin.
 Code Chapters 117 and 118, and 641 Iowa Admin.
 Code Chapter 176, requiring the Iowa Department of Homeland Security and Emergency Management, the Iowa Department of Transportation, the Iowa Department of Public Safety, the Iowa Department of Natural Resources, the Iowa Department of Public Health, and other state agencies procure goods and services through a competitive selection process or to otherwise follow, adhere to, or obtain other procurement-related processes, procedures, approvals, or limitations.
 Suspension of these provisions is limited to the duration of this proclamation and is further limited to procurements which are necessary to prevent or contain the spread of the disease that is the subject of this proclamation of disaster emergency.

 SECTION TWELVE.
-This state of disaster emergency shall be effective immediately, shall continue for a period of thirty (30) days and shall expire on April 30, 2022, unless sooner terminated or extended in writing by me.
-Iowa Code § 29C.6 (1).
+This state of disaster emergency shall be effective immediately and shall now expire on May 22, 2022, unless sooner terminated or extended in writing by me.